dblift/dblift-demo/scenarios/03-undo-playbook/README.md

 ## Key Takeaways
 - Running `dblift undo` with no extra flags rolls back the most recent migration.
 - `--target-version` rewinds multiple migrations in a controlled manner.
-- `--version` removes just one migration without affecting earlier versions.
+- `--versions` removes one or more specific migrations without affecting earlier versions.
 - Always re-run `dblift migrate` to bring the schema back to the desired state.

 ## Next Steps